Drosera acaulis

-Drosera acaulis is a carnivorous plant belonging to the family Droseraceae and is found in Africa.
+Drosera acaulis is a small rosette-forming carnivorous plant in to the family Droseraceae.
+It is endemic to the south-west Cape Province of South Africa and was first described by Carl Linnaeus the Younger in his 1781 Supplementum Plantarum.

 D. acaulis is a dwarf, rosulate herb with 1-2 thin roots.
-Leaves are 8 apetiolate, exstiplate, unequal in length, lamina narrowly spathulate approximately 7 mm long and 2 mm wide, bearing both type of tentacles, other wise glabrous.
+Leaves are 8 apetiolate, exstipulate, unequal in length, lamina narrowly spathulate approximately 7 mm long and 2 mm wide, bearing both type of tentacles, otherwise glabrous.
 Flower solitary on a pedicel 1–2 mm long, glandular pubescent.
 Calyx lobes c.
 3 mm long.
 Petals obovate, c.
 6 mm long, red or purple.
 Stamens with terete foments, the connective not rhomboidal.
 Styles forked from the base, stigmatic apex flabellately multifid.